adi-vejare/CSCI-5828_Presentation4_Software-Design-Patterns/BridgeNeed.md

 ###Need for Bridge design patterns
 - It is sometimes required for an abstraction to have different implementations
-- Inheritance ties the implementation to the abstraction and makes independent modification, extension and reuse of abstraction and implementation difficult.
+- Inheritance ties the implementation to the abstraction.
+This makes independent modification, extension and reuse of abstraction and implementation difficult.
 - This causes difficulties in exponentially growing inheritance hierarchies.
 - Hence, Bridge pattern is used to decouple the abstraction from the implementation.